filecoin-project/filecoin-docs/docs/reference/glossary.md

 Storage capacity that a miner has promised to reserve for the Filecoin network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.

-## Proof-of-Storage (PoSt)
+## Proof-of-Storage

 Many blockchain networks are underpinned by the notion that participants supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
 Blockchains based in this approach are often said to require "Proof-of-_X_", where _X_ is the valued contribution.
-The Filecoin blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ (PoSt) construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.
+The Filecoin blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.

 As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that participants that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
 In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data_, without requiring that one have a copy of the file itself.